Loading...

 For businesses (Year 1)

-Flagship central government scheme to install rooftop solar systems on 1 crore residential households across India.
-Provides direct central financial assistance (CFA) credited to the beneficiary bank account after installation and inspection.
+Central government scheme to install rooftop solar on 1 crore homes across India.
+Subsidy is credited directly to your bank account after installation and DISCOM inspection.

 | System Size | Rate per kW | Total Subsidy |